durden/dash/INSTALL.markdown

           - cd codrspace_oauth_instance
           - cp example_local_settings.py local_settings.py
           - set `GITHUB_USER` in your local settings to your github username
-          - python manage.py sncydb
+          - python manage.py syncdb
           - python manage.py runserver localhost:9000

           ** Now you have your local github OAuth instance running that your main instance can authenticate against.

           - cd codrspace
-          - python manage.py sncydb
+          - python manage.py syncdb
           - python manage.py runserver

 Now you have two instances of the django development server running.
 One for